EDU.PH DNS Frequently Asked Questions (FAQ)

 modify your DNS information, just follow these steps:

-Administrative
+the Administrative contact

 Who can request for modifications on our DNS information?